Practice Areas

 Swiss Authorized Representative (CH-REP)

-With the EU–Switzerland mutual recognition agreement no longer covering medical devices (its device chapter was not updated after the MDR, so mutual recognition no longer applies), Switzerland is a third country for market access.
-A manufacturer domiciled outside Switzerland must appoint a Swiss authorized representative (CH-REP) to place devices on the Swiss market, the counterpart to the EU authorized representative under the MDR.
-Under the MepV (and, for in-vitro diagnostics, the IvDV), the CH-REP holds the technical documentation, registers the manufacturer and devices with Swissmedic, and serves as the contact point for the authority and for incident reporting.
+With the mutual recognition agreement no longer covering medical devices, Switzerland is a third country for market access: a manufacturer domiciled outside Switzerland must appoint a Swiss authorized representative (CH-REP) under the MepV (for in-vitro diagnostics, the IvDV).
+The CH-REP holds the technical documentation, registers the manufacturer and devices with Swissmedic, and serves as the authority contact point, obligations every mandate and distribution agreement must reflect.

 - CH-REP mandate under the MepV / IvDV